MP-Akhil-5G/open5gs-slice-measurement/README.md

 ## Overview

 This repository provides a complete reproducible platform for measuring per-slice User Plane Function (UPF) forwarding delay and N4 PFCP session latency in a containerised 5G Core network.
-The platform implements three concurrent network slices — eMBB, URLLC, and mMTC — each served by a dedicated UPF instance, and instruments each UPF using TC-BPF programs attached to the correct network namespace via nsenter.
+The platform implements three concurrent network slices namely eMBB, URLLC, and mMTC, each served by a dedicated UPF instance, and instruments each UPF using TC-BPF programs attached to the correct network namespace via nsenter.

 The measurement framework was developed as part of a PhD research programme on intelligent, latency-aware UPF orchestration for MEC-integrated 5G Core networks at MNNIT Allahabad.